scrtlabs/SecretNetwork/README.md

 Enigma is a decentralized, open-source protocol that lets anyone perform computations on encrypted data, bringing privacy to smart contracts and public blockchains.
 Our mission: improve the adoption and usability of decentralized technologies, for the benefit of all.

 Mainnet is out!
-To get the lastest release: https://github.com/enigmampc/enigmachain/releases/latest.
+Get the lastest release at https://github.com/enigmampc/enigmachain/releases/latest.

 # Docs